What is Slack's Idle Timeout?

 Reading in another app

-If you're reading a PDF or browsing the web without touching Slack for 10 minutes, Slack's idle timeout will trigger and mark you away, even though you're actively working.
+You are reading a PDF or browsing the web without touching Slack for 10 minutes.
+Slack's idle timeout triggers and marks you away, even though you are actively working at your desk.
+The timeout only counts interaction within the Slack window.

 Multiple devices